codefenix-dev/uMRC/README.md

 I chose OpenDoors because it's available, free, works well, and has many great functions built in for handling text movement on the screen, which uMRC uses extensively.
-Not everyone likes the local pop-up window that OpenDoors shows when running the door, but it can be hidden by using the `-SILENT` command line switch.
+Not everyone likes the local pop-up window that OpenDoors shows when running the door on Windows systems, but it can be hidden by using the `-SILENT` command line switch.

 You should NOT have ports 5000/5001 open on your firewall/router, since umrc-client makes OUTBOUND requests to the MRC host on ports 5000/5001.